tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 you like.
 Many people prefer to keep all their virtualenvs in one place, like ``~/.local/venvs/`` or ``~/venvs/``.

+It's usually a good idea to upgrade the virtualenv's ``pip`` and ``setuptools`` to their latest versions, with ``venv/bin/pip install -U pip setuptools``.
+Many operating systems have an older version of ``virtualenv``, which then includes older versions of pip and setuptools.
+Upgrading is easy, and only affects the virtualenv: not the rest of your computer.

-Use the virtualenv's ``pip`` to install the latest Tahoe-LAFS release from PyPI with ``venv/bin/pip install tahoe-lafs``.
+Then use the virtualenv's ``pip`` to install the latest Tahoe-LAFS release from PyPI with ``venv/bin/pip install tahoe-lafs``.
 After installation, run ``venv/bin/tahoe --version`` to confirm the install was successful::

  % virtualenv venv
  New python executable in ~/venv/bin/python2.7 Installing setuptools, pip, wheel...done.

+ % venv/bin/pip install -U pip setuptools
+ Downloading/unpacking pip from https://pypi.python.org/...
+ ...
+ Successfully installed pip setuptools

  % venv/bin/pip install tahoe-lafs
  Collecting tahoe-lafs
  ...
  Installing collected packages: ...
  Successfully installed ...

  % venv/bin/tahoe --version
  tahoe-lafs: 1.11.0
  foolscap: ...

  %

 On OS-X, instead of ``pip install tahoe-lafs``, use this command to take